Know About Basement Mold: Types, Impacts, Clean and Preventions

 5. Install a Sump Pump in the basement: A sump pump removes excess water that collects in the basement from rain or groundwater.
 The sump pump can prevent stagnant water formation, keep the basement dry, and decrease the humidity level inside.
 These conditions are less favorable for mold growth.

-Mold can become inactive and hibernate in unfavorable conditions, but it cannot die by its own.
-Mold spores can survive in harsh conditions and wait until favorable conditions.
+Mold can become inactive and hibernate in unfavorable conditions, but it cannot die on its own.
+Mold spores can survive in harsh conditions and wait for favorable conditions.
 Extreme temperature conditions, both hot and cold, low humidity levels, and high ventilation can reduce mold growth, but they can hibernate until the conditions are favorable for them.
-Therefore, to eradicate mold we should use a proper mold removal method.
+Therefore, to eradicate mold, we should use a proper mold removal method.